avo-hq/docs.avohq.io/docs/2.0/customization.md

 end
 ```

-By default Avo's main content is constrained to a regular [Tailwind CSS container](https://tailwindcss.com/docs/container).
-If you have a lot of content or prefer to display it full-width you have two options to choose from.
+Avo's default main content is constrained to a regular [Tailwind CSS container](https://tailwindcss.com/docs/container).
+If you have a lot of content or prefer to display it full-width, you have two options.

-### Display only the Index view full-width
+### Display the `Index` view full-width

 Using `full_width_index_view: true` tells Avo to display the **Index** view full-width.